 The VCU Pipeline endeavors to increase student diversity within each of the VCU health sciences schools with the purpose of creating a culturally competent health care workforce.

 It’s never too early to jump-start a student’s interest in science and health careers.
 Middle school programs vary greatly and provide exposure to health careers, tutoring, and life-skill development.
 From Jump Rope to Stethoscope is a community outreach program offered through the VCU Health System Human Resources’ Office of Workforce Development and Strategy to introduce children to the health care field through a wide variety of experiences, including nursing camps, school career days, hospital tours and health care clubs.
 Click here for more information!

-The following list of community events and opportunities are listed as a courtesy and in good faith for OHS families.
+This list of community events and opportunities is presented as a courtesy and in good faith for OHS families.
 Events and organizations listed are not affiliated with or endorsed by OHS in any official capacity and we encourage you to look into them to make sure they are the right fit for your family.